Dewanshakib/dewanshakib/README.md

 ### Hi there 👋, My name is Dewan Shakib
 #### A passionate frontend developer from bangladesh
-I am student.I love to code.My speciality is on web development.I want to be professional programmer.
+I am a student.
+I love to code.
+My specialty is web development.
+I want to be a professional programmer.

 Skills: REACT / JS / HTML / CSS/Node Js